AFXR17light/kinoana/README.md

 All the frontmatter configuration items are optional, and can also be without frontmatter.

-### Content from separated git repository (experimental)
+### Separated content repository (experimental)

-You can use a separated git repository to store content.
+You can use a separated git repository to store content, and push changes directly to the content repository.
+The contents on the website will update automatically without the need to redeploy.

 1. Create a new repository to store content.
 Treat the content repository the same as the `content` folder.
 2. Get the url of the content repository, and a personal access token from GitHub or password from other git platforms.